PMI IMPACT is an initiative of Philip Morris International Inc (PMI).

-PMI IMPACT is honored to be able to rely on the profound expertise of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.
+PMI IMPACT is honored to be able to rely on the profound knowledge of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.

 Ms. Hayden has spent thirty years in public service and law enforcement serving as a senior advisor to members of the US government (Justice, State, Treasury, Intelligence and Defense) and to International Organizations: International Criminal Tribunal for the Former Yugoslavia (ICTY), United Nations Office of Drugs and Crime (UNODC) and the International Anti-Corruption Academy (IACA).
 Ms. Hayden is a licensed attorney in the United States.